skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 ---

 !!!
 Attention
-	### Throughout the workshop, keep in mind where you need to add the Account ID, correctly use pathing and change the region specified if needed (although if you are taking this as part of an AWS event, just use the already specified us-east-2.)
+	### Throughout the workshop, keep in mind where you need to add the Account ID (replace <Account-Id>), correctly use pathing and change the region specified if needed (although if you are taking this as part of an AWS event, just use the already specified us-east-2.)
 Missing any of these items can result in problems and errors like **"An error occurred (MalformedPolicyDocument) when calling the CreatePolicy operation: The policy failed legacy parsing"**.

 !!!
 Tip
 	#### Tasks 1, 2 and 3 can be done indepedently if you are working in a team and want to divide up the tasks.